Xapne/twow-linux/server/README.linux.md

    works on `setup-native.sh run [loglevel]`.
 Log files keep their own detail via LogFileLevel.

-Login: admin / admin (see README.txt, change it).
+Login: admin / admin (see README.txt; the password is meant to be replaced).

 ## Stopping the world